deepanshu1422/immigrant-job-help.com/README.md

-# Skool Community Landing Page
+# Mentor Page Landing Page

-A high-converting landing page built with Next.js to promote the "Jobs, Courses, AI, Mentorship" Skool community.
-This landing page follows Alex Hormozi's proven conversion principles to maximize sign-ups.
+A high-converting landing page built with Next.js to promote mentorship services.
+This landing page follows proven conversion principles to maximize sign-ups and includes an Immigrant Ninja-style component for job search services.

 ## 🚀 Features